Last month, we posted a blog about things to do when visiting your elderly loved one this holiday.

 Also, encourage them to review their Will, especially if there is a change in health or marital status.

 8- Direct Deposit

-Discuss with your elderly loved one the reality of common fraud schemes targeted for seniors.
-Remind them if it’s too good to be true, then it’s probably fraud.
-Encourage them to reach out to you if they are skeptical.
+Discuss with your elderly loved one the reality of common fraud schemes targeted at seniors.

 Be patient – it may take several conversations to gather all the information.
-But it’s better to address these items now before there is a crisis.
+But it’s better to address these items before a crisis.